ARPA-SIMC/cosmo-model-training/doc/cosmo_in_grads.md

 ### Postprocessing data for improving grads experience ###

-Now we will use grib_api tools and libsim tools to process the grib files before importing themn in grads.
+Now we will use grib_api tools and libsim tools to process the grib files before importing them in grads.

 #### Isolating surface fields only ####